vinayparjapati5/Movie-Recommendation-System/README.md

 - Combination of both and used now a days .

-- Uses : word2vec , embedding .
+- Uses : word2vec , embedding.